Theme & topics

 Topic 1.
 Exploring digital frontiers in water resources, water quality and ecohydrology

 Topic 2.
-Hydrology for a changing world: observations, models, and decision support
+Hydrology in a changing environment - observations, models and decision support

 Topic 3.
-Solutions for water resource management and pathways for societal impact
+Solutions for water resources management and pathways for societal impact

 Keynote speakers